Sheri L. Beeler

 Assistant Professor, 1994

 Coach Vavra came to Missouri Southern in 1994 as the Head Women's Track and Field/Cross Country Coach and Instructor for the Kinesiology Department.
-She is the co-director of the Children's Lifetime Sports Academy.
+She was the co-director of the Children's Lifetime Sport's Academy from 1996 - 2016

 Coach Vavra has had an illustrious career at MSSU.
 She has led Southern to seven MIAA Cross Country Championships as well as numerous indoor and outdoor titles.
 Coach Vavra coached the Lions to a rare MIAA Triple Crown.
 She has earned nine MIAA Coach of the Year awards, five in cross country (four in a row) and two each in indoor and outdoor track and field.
 Coach Vavra earned the prestigious USTFCCCA Jimmy Carnes Distinguished Service Award in 2014.